apigee/api-platform-samples/learn-edge/proxy-to-a-target/README.md

 # Proxy to a target service

-We'll modify the first proxy "do-nothing" proxy so that it calls an actual backend target service.
+In this Learn Edge example, we will modify the first proxy "do-nothing" proxy so that it calls an actual backend target service.
 This proxy does actual work!

 ### Try it